 Progressive Automations is an expert on linear motion.
 We design, manufacture and distribute a wide variety of electric linear actuators for almost any industry, as well as controls and accessories.
 In this article, we will dissect one of our most popular units, the PA-14 Mini Linear Actuator to show you the basics components inside an electric linear actuator.

 This particular actuator is powered by a 12VDC brushed motor.
-It comes with built-in end of travel limit switches to prevent over extension and retraction, a standard feature for our products.
+It comes with the built-in end of travel limit switches to prevent overextension and retraction, a standard feature for our products.
 Other main components will be the gearbox, lead-screw and acme drive nut which also engages the limit switches once it reaches a certain position.
 The above picture shows the PA-14 in the middle of its stroke travel, meaning it can retract or extend until it reaches the limit switches.

 A linear actuator by definition is an object that will move objects in a linear direction.
 Rotational motion is first generated by the electric motor, often in the thousandths of revolutions per minute.